agl-alexglopez/dancing-links-and-planning-pokemon/README.md

 As mentioned in the intro, the core ideas of Algorithm X via Dancing Links belongs to Knuth, I just implemented it a few different ways.

-The method for drawing the Pokemon generation mini map at the top of the GUI is based on work by Stanford University course staff and Keith Schwarz.
-This makes layout out the map in a visually appealing way regardless of window size easier.
+The method for drawing the mini map at the top of the GUI is based on work by Stanford University course staff and Keith Schwarz.
+This makes the layout of maps easier so they fill the available space.

 For the `all-types.json` file, I got the information on type interactions from the following website.